GenericMappingTools/gmt/doc/rst/source/movie.rst

 ------------------

 By default, **movie** will build opaque PNG images which can then be assembled into an animation.
-Use **-F** modifier **+t** to instead make transparent PNG images.
+Use **-F** experimental modifier **+t** to instead make transparent PNG images.
 Currently, few video codecs support transparency.
-It is claimed both H.265 (HECV) and VP9 (Webm) offers this capability.
+It is claimed both H.265 (HECV) and VP9 (Webm) offers this capability; I have only been able to verify the latter by viewing the webm movie in Chrome.
-Animated GIFs are able to build an animation from transparent PNGs.
+Animated GIFs can be built from transparent PNGs and here each frame accumulate in the final movie.
 Experts may create the transparent PNGs and take things from there.

 Technical Details
 -----------------